 Is Anuradhapura worth visiting?

-I feel that it is worth visiting because it is an archaeological zoo that showcases the engineering skills, artistic capabilities and devotion to their religion of people who lived many thousand years back.
-E.g. Abhayagiriya Gadoba (stupa, pagoda) is a stupendous structure even today, and it had been a much bigger structure than what we see now.
+I feel that it is worth visiting because it is an archaeological zoo that showcases the engineering skills, artistic capabilities, and devotion to the religion of people who lived many thousand years back.
+E.g. Abhayagiriya Gadoba (stupa, pagoda) is a stupendous structure even today, and it had a much bigger structure than what we see now.
 Abhayagiri Dagoba was built by King Walagambhu during his second tenure (89-77 BC) and it had been one of the biggest structured of that time, measuring 115 in height.

-There are many such great edifices in the archaeological city of Anuradhapura another noteworthy structure is Jetawanarama, which had been the second biggest brick building in the ancient world.
-There are many dozens of such interesting structure in the city and most of them are still venerated and respected by the devotees.
+There are many such great edifices in the archaeological city of Anuradhapura another noteworthy structure is Jetawanarama, which had been the second-biggest brick building in the ancient world.
+There are many dozens of such interesting structures in the city and most of them are still venerated and respected by the devotees.

-The huge city of Anuradhapura is divided into 3 major parts namely the Abhyagiri Monastery complex, Jetawanarama complex and Mahavihara complex.
-They had been different temple complexes and spreading over a huge, each of the temple complex was equipped with Buddhism learning centres, Stupas or pagodas, hospitals (Ayurveda), audience hall, parks, mediation centres, libraries, and a living quarter for monks.
+The huge city of Anuradhapura is divided into 3 major parts namely the Abhyagiri Monastery complex, the Jetawanarama complex, and the Mahavihara complex.
+They had been different temple complexes spreading over a huge, each of the temple complexes was equipped with Buddhism learning centers, Stupas or pagodas, hospitals (Ayurveda), an audience hall, parks, mediation centers, libraries, and a living quarter for monks.

-I had been many times to Polonnaruwa historical site many times if history and culture is a thing that you care about, it is strongly recommended to visit Polonnaruwa.
-The archaeological site of Polonnaruwa hides many dozens of interesting monuments such as Palaces, Lakes, Buddhist temple, Hindu shrines audience halls and many other structures.
+I had been many times to Polonnaruwa historical site many times if history and culture are things that you care about, it is strongly recommended to visit Polonnaruwa.
+The archaeological site of Polonnaruwa hides many dozens of interesting monuments such as Palaces, Lakes, Buddhist temples, Hindu shrines audience halls, and many other structures.

 Usually, the visit to the historical city of Polonnaruwa starts near the Parikrama palace, which had been destroyed during the south Indian invasion.
-The Parakrama palace is situated within the inner-city and here you find few other structures such as audience halls.
+The Parakrama palace is situated within the inner city and here you find a few other structures such as audience halls.